 T-Shaped heavy-duty plastic pegs.

-These tent pegs are good in softer ground.
-The t-shape profile stops them twisting and are actually very secure in soft mud.
+These tent pegs are good on softer ground.
+The t-shape profile stops them from twisting and is very secure in soft mud.

 Despite being made of plastic, these haven't broken yet.

 The Delta Ground Anchor tent peg has won numerous awards and is fast becoming the ultimate tent peg for many family campers.

 It is very secure, durable, and has nothing sticking out of the ground to trip you.

 Want to make your own?

 If you fancy creating your tent pegs using a knife and some small branches, then read this post.